nathanlane/industrialpolicyclass/README.md

 {:toc}

-## Industrial Policy and Development Introduction
+## Industrial Policy Introduction

 This module is about industrial policy and industrial development.
 More precisely, how the former is used to promote the latter.
-We will study the means by which states encourage (or, in practice, stymie) the evolution of industry, and shape the composition of economic activity within a national economy.
+We will study the means by which states encourage (or, historically, stymie) the evolution of industry, and shape the composition of economic activity.
 In doing so we will attempt to understand the practice of industrial policy; the arguments for and against; and the ways in which we can start thinking about industrial policies empirically.

 This class will focus on practice and evidence.
-While this classe will cover the theoretical arguments behind industrial policy, we will nevertheless focus on attempts to empirically examine industrial policy.
-The goal is to consider how scholars, practitioners, and policymakers might evaluate the efficacy of the policies.
-This class is an excellent follow-up to Douglas Gollin's Structural Transformation module.
-Trade may be a good one too.
-However none of these are necessary.
+While this class covers theoretical arguments behind industrial policy, the focus will be on empirics.
+More precisely, how scholars, practitioners, and policymakers might evaluate the efficacy of these policies.
+This class is an excellent follow-up to Douglas Gollin's Structural Transformation module and complements Christian Meyer's labour and firms module.
+However, none of these are necessary.

 ### Objectives

-The objectives of this course is to understand core concepts around industrial promotion policies relationship to developing economies.
+The objective of this course is to understand core concepts around industrial promotion policies in developing economies.
 This course is new and short, and thus not exhaustive.
-The goal is to give broad conceptual clarity and review issues at the heart of this literature.
+With this in mind, the goal is to provide broad, conceptual clarity and review issues at the heart of this literature.
 Some of the objectives include understanding

 - horizontal vs. vertical targeting and policies.
 - industrial policy levers - including subsidies, tariffs, quotas.